gerryghall/book-test/readme.md

 ```bash
 docker build -t bookstore .
 ```

-Please alter the port to suit your environment.

 ```bash
 docker run -p 80:80 -d -v /home/docker/bookstore/www:/var/www/bookstore -v bookstore
 ```
 this API relies on Silex and has been pree installed.
 Silex is a microframework for PHP, built on Symfony and Pimple and due to the very nature of this framework it very loosely coupled.